Manistee, Michigan

 Manistee (/mænɪsti/ man-iss-TEE) is a city in the U.S. state of Michigan.
 Located in southwestern Manistee County, it is part of the northwestern Lower Peninsula.
 Manistee is the county seat of Manistee County, and its population was 6,259 at the 2020 census.
 This makes Manistee the fifth-largest city in Northern Michigan.

 Manistee is located on an isthmus between Manistee Lake and Lake Michigan, with the Manistee River bisecting the city as it flows west to the latter.
-Many smaller communities surround Manistee, such as Eastlake, Filer City, Oak Hill, Parkdale, and Stronach.
-Also bordering Manistee are the townships of Filer, Manistee, and Stronach.
-Manistee is also the location of the junction of US 31 and M-55, two major state trunkline highways.
+Manistee is located along US 31, one of the major trunkline highways of the state.